drug-design/course/docs/chapters/conformational-analysis.md

 ### Energy of the Bioactive Form

-In order to be able to assess the population of the bioactive form, it is necessary to know the energy of the global minimum of the molecule concerned.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/energy-bioactive-form-d3c13d35'><i class='fa fa-play' aria-hidden='true'></i></button>In order to be able to assess the population of the bioactive form, it is necessary to know the energy of the global minimum of the molecule concerned.
 This requires conformational analysis studies.
 *[conformational analysis]: The study of the geometries and their associated energies for a given molecule.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.